zakcali/wos-lite-api-nodejs/README.md

 It was difficult for me to learn async/await/.then commands.
 I tried but couln't use promises.
 I couldn't believe the code works now even without using setTimeout command !!
 I don't use retrieveDelay variable anymore.

-I suggest you to read 25.9.2 on https://exploringjs.com/es6/ch_promises.html
+I suggest you to read 25.9.2 on https://exploringjs.com/es6/ch_promises.html, or 37.7.2 on https://exploringjs.com/impatient-js/ch_promises.html#chaining-mistake-losing-the-tail
 ```
  getqList()
  .then(result1 => {return getSid();})